All Episodes

 So that's Don Cheadle down the drain.

-His only thing is that he wants you to be pro-Israel, which no, I mean, actually I was gonna say no Jew is anti-Israel, but that's not true at all.
+Like Adam Sandler, his only thing is that he wants you to be pro-Israel, which no, I mean, actually, I was going to say no Jew is anti-Israel, but that's not true at all.

 Plenty of Jews hate Israel.

-But I was going to say, it's not surprising that a Jew says, I want you to be pro-Israel.
+But I guess you're going to say, I was going to say it's not surprising that a Jew says, I want you to be pro-Israel.

 It's like Rich Voss.